TRON-Bioinformatics/neofox/docs/source/02_installation.md

 **NOTE**: when installing from conda `--install-r-dependencies` is not needed.

-The above command will install several resources and store in the annotations metadata their version, MD5 checksum and download timestamp.
+The above command will download and transform several resources and store in the annotations metadata their version, MD5 checksum and download timestamp.

 To run NeoFox on data from mouse with MixMHC2pred, mouse-specific PMWs are required.
 For such use cases the reference folder needs to be configured with `--install_mouse_mixmhc2pred` (see also )

+Depending on your use case please check the licences of these third-party resources (see urls in neofox/references/installer.py).

 Unless indicated to the installer by flag `--install-r-dependencies` you will need to install manually some R packages.
 These packages are the following:
 ```